 IP and fabless firms are doing fine despite some overvalued firms, there are a handful of successful firms who have carved out a niche.
 Foundries, equipment, and chemical suppliers have boomed disproportionately.
-There have been a few high-profile failures in the foundry space such as HSMC and CXMT, but the equipment and chemical space have not seen this happen yet.
+There have been a few high-profile failures in the foundry space such as HSMC, but the equipment and chemical space have not seen this happen yet.
 The firms here have been bid up to the moon erroneously.

 With all this hype, there has been fears in chemical suppliers, sub-equipment suppliers, and even some of the semiconductor capital equipment players.
 These fears of China coming into the market and subsidizing their way into a market position have concerned many investors outside of China.
 There are Chinese equivalents for all major semiconductor capital equipment firms.

 As a quick primer, we will run down some of the biggest name as there are nearly 70 firms on the Shanghai Star related to chip making.

 Shanhai Micro Electronics Equipment is perhaps the most hyped firm out there due to their role as a lithography tool maker.
 They have 0 successful tools and even their claimed technology is 20 years back.
 They have a long way to go before they should be taken seriously.